 This keyboard has one incline setting, which is around 8 degrees according to the markings on the feet.
 The board also has a non-removable wrist rest, which is comfortable.
 However, it would have been nice to have the option to remove it.
 If you would prefer a keyboard without a wrist rest, check out the Logitech G Pro Mechanical Gaming Keyboard.

 This keyboard doesn't have any backlighting, which might be disappointing for some and might be troublesome for people who are in the dark.
+If you need it, check out the Logitech G413 and it's red backlight.

 The Logitech G613 comes with a cable, but it only serves as an extender for the receiver.
 You don't plug it in the keyboard.